kristian-lange/Jatos_Docusaurus/JATOS_DOC/docs/Run your study/Deploy-to-a-server-installation.md

 ---
-title: Session Data - Three Types
+title: Deploy to a server installation
 sidebar_position: 1
 ---